mattkrebs2000/WordpressGifsForEveryone/README.md

 [logo]: https://github.com/mattkrebs1974/Gifs-with-GiphyAPI/blob/master/Gifs%20copy.png

-his website relies on GiphyAPI call to bring about any kind of Gif you want.
+This website relies on GiphyAPI call to bring about any kind of Gif you want.
+The app is a wordpress application with a custom made theme.

 ## Deployment